Jahislove/solar-system-dynamic-limit-management-opendtu-shelly-pro/README.md

-`!!!
-This repository is not maintained anymore !!!`

 # Dynamic Limit Management
 Dynamically control the limit of your hoymiles microinverter to achieve either zero feed or maximum feed to the grid.

+forked and adpated for shelly pro 3EM in single-phase mode (as original script only support tri-phase mode) and multiple inverter (as original script only support 1 inverter)

 ## Requirements
-* Micro Inverter: Hoymiles (HM-300, HM-350, HM-400, HM-600, HM-800, HM-1000, HM-1200, HM-1500, or other model supported by OpenDTU; https://www.hoymiles.com/)
+* Micro Inverter: Hoymiles all model supported by openDTU (HMS serie , HM-300, HM-350, HM-400, HM-600, HM-800, HM-1000, HM-1200, HM-1500...)
 * Telemetry Gateway: OpenDTU (https://github.com/tbnobody/OpenDTU)
-* Power Meter: Shelly 2.
-Generation Pro Device (Pro 3EM, Pro 1PM, Pro 2PM; firmware version 1.0.0+, https://www.shelly.com/)
+* Power Meter: Shelly Pro 3EM
 * Note: no additional hardware is required.
 The script runs directly on the shelly device.

 ## Installation
+* Select script pro_3em_single from "default" folder
+* all others scripts are from original project
-* Select script for your shelly device from "default" folder (Note: the "experimental" version is not stable due to low mem issues)
+* (Note: the "experimental" version is not stable due to low mem issues)
 * Run script on the shelly device (https://shelly-api-docs.shelly.cloud/gen2/Scripts/Tutorial)

-## Keywords (German)
-* Balkonkraftwerk
-* PV-Anlage
-* Nulleinspeisung
-* OpenDTU
-* Shelly
-* Hoymiles
-* Wechselrichter, Mikrowechselrichter
-* Solar
-* Speicher